dylanonelson/medium_clone/README.md

 ### Phase 5: Composition view (~3 days)
 I will add formatting to the post composition page.
 I have no idea how I will do this, but I would like to emulate Medium's formatting toolbar.
+In this phase, I will also add image uploading for story banners.

 [Details][phase-five]